Information about Gateshead civic centre for people with autism

 Hand dryers: if you prefer not to use the hand dryers in the toilets, please ask a member of staff for a hand towel.

-To find out more about the council, its structure, meetings, councillors etc. please visit our Council and Democracy webpages.
+To find out more about the council, for example its structure, meetings, councillors please visit our Council and Democracy webpages.